AntonyCorbett/ProjectorSwitch/README.md

-**May 2026 - Currently not working with the latest version of Zoom**

 Use ProjectorSwitch with the Zoom conferencing application on Windows to move the second Zoom window to a designated monitor and back to its original position.
+We distinguish between the main Zoom window and the second window by the contents of the panels.
+The second window contains a single Video Pane, whereas the main window shows a gallery (usually).
+One of the quirks of this method is that if there is only a single zoom particpant, the main window also shows a single Video Pane and we can't differentiate between the two windows!

 Download ProjectorSwitch.exe into a folder and run it.
 Select the target monitor from the drop-down list and click the **Toggle** button to move the Zoom window to the chosen monitor.
 Click the button again to move it back.